tsaitoh/logseq-open-in-windsurf/README.md

 ## Development

-- Install dependencies with `npm install`
+- Install dependencies with `yarn install`
-- Build the application using `npm run build` or `npm run watch`
+- Build the application using `yarn build` or `yarn watch`
 - Load the plugin in the Logseq Desktop client using the `Load unpacked plugin` option.

 ## Acknowledgments